Klagenfurt The South, Austria Travel Guide

 The most iconic Carinthian specialty: hand-filled pasta pockets, traditionally stuffed with quark (curd cheese) and potatoes, uniquely flavored with mint (Minze).
 Served with melted butter and sometimes bacon bits.

-Locate in traditional restaurants (Gasthäuser) throughout Klagenfurt.
+Find in traditional restaurants (Gasthäuser) throughout Klagenfurt.

 Look for it at local bakeries and cafes.

 Cured and smoked bacon or ham from the Gailtal valley, with a protected designation of origin (PDO).
-It has a distinct, intense flavor.
+It features a distinct, intense flavor.
 Served as a cold cut with fresh loaves and local cheese.

-Usually found in traditional eateries and at markets.
+Commonly found in traditional eateries and at markets.

 Common in Austria, they sell various sausages like Bratwurst and Käsekrainer (cheese-filled), served with mustard and a bread roll.
 A quick, satisfying, inexpensive meal.